-The purpose of super is to help you save money to provide an income for you in retirement, so there are rules around when you can withdraw it in cash – these are known as preservation rules.
+The purpose of super is to help you save money to provide you with an income in retirement, so there are rules around when you can withdraw it in cash – these are known as preservation rules.

-Your preservation age is one of the key things you’ll need to know to help understand when you can access your super:
+Knowing your preservation age will help you understand when you can access your super:

 |If you were born:||Your preservation age is:|